-Because residential charging is convenient and inexpensive, most plug-in electric vehicle (also known as electric cars or EVs) drivers do more than 80% of their charging at home.
+Since residential charging is convenient and inexpensive, most plug-in electric vehicles (also known as electric cars or EVs) drivers do more than 80% of their charging at home.
 Charging in a single-family home, usually in a garage, allows you to take advantage of low, stable residential electricity rates.
 The cost to run your car over the course of a year can be less than running an air conditioner.
-Charging at a multi-family residential complex, like a condo or apartment, is possible, but can be complex and more similar to public charging.

 A Tesla Wall Connector is the most convenient way to charge at your home or office, with the fastest charge speeds.
 Simply plug in overnight and wake up to a full charge, every morning.
 For unique power situations, the Wall Connector can also be installed with lower amperage circuit breakers to support almost any existing electrical system.

-For those of you that drive an electric car, you will require an EV charger that will power up your vehicle.
-Compared with the regular plug, using a home electric car charger can be up to 2.5 times faster and be far more intuitive to use.
-When it comes to the different types of charging cords, you have the choice of a 120 volt (Level 1) or 240 volt (Level 2) power cords.
-Opting for a Level 2 EV charger will result in a much faster charging time, which of course is more desirable.
+If you drive an electric car, you will require an EV charger to power your vehicle.
+Compared with the regular plug, using a home electric car charger can be up to 2.5 times faster, and when it comes to the different types of charging cords, you have the choice of a 120-volt (Level 1) or 240-volt (Level 2) power cords.
+Those who are looking for a faster charge time, will most likely prefer the Level 2 EV charger.